 AVG($chart1.MetricSet1.[Measures].[Internet Sales Amount]$)

-Click Apply.
+Click apply.
 The formula result is displayed as a new table visualization (and metric set) which is added to your dashboard.
-The underlying metric set is sometimes referred to as a formula metric set.
+This new metric set is called a formula metric set.